zEightyOne/zChat/README.md

 To run, make sure you have installed Node.js I used the Current but I'm sure LTS works fine

-from the project root directory:
+From the project root directory:

 npm install

 node server.js